KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Feedback.md

 }
 ```

-To use this implementation instead of the standard one, just replace the standard instance like this:
+To use this feedback handler instead of the standard one, just set the input controller's ``KeyboardInputViewController/keyboardFeedbackHandler`` like this:

 ```swift
 class MyKeyboardViewController: KeyboardInputViewController {